 Remoteness.
 While for some it’s the biggest pro, others will be turned off by Vanuatu’s remote location.
 That’s unless you happen to be a resident of Australia or New Zealand.

 In-person oath ceremony.
-To obtain a Vanuatu passport, the final step is to take an oath.
-Unfortunately, this must be done in-person, so you must either travel to Vanuatu yourself or pay for two government officials to come and see you, wherever you are in the world.
+To obtain a Vanuatu citizenship, the final step is to take an oath.
+Unfortunately, this must be done in-person, so you must either visit Vanuatu yourself or pay for two government officials to come to you, wherever you are in the world.

 Vanuatu Citizenship by Investment FAQs